-- Complete 120 college-level credit hours - Complete all courses in the major with a minimum of C- (or P in courses offered only on a P/D/F basis) - Complete all courses in the minor with a minimum grade of C- (or P) - Complete a minimum of forty upper-level hours; for the BGS, a minimum grade of C- (or P) is required for all courses counted in these forty upper-level hours - In addition to major(s) and minor(s), students must complete all Ozarks Experience requirements and all students must complete courses which demonstrate competencies in writing, speech communication, and quantitative reasoning - Complete the last 30 semester hours in residence at Ozarks - Attain a 2.00 or higher grade point average on all college-level work attempted at Ozarks - Make formal application for the degree to the registrar at least one semester prior to expected graduation academic standing," satisfactory progress, "academic college level," and eligibility for financial aid and athletics.
-Students required to take developmental courses must attempt them in the first semester at Ozarks and each subsequent semester until all are completed.
+- Complete 120 college-level credit hours - Complete all courses in the major with a minimum of C- (or P in courses offered only on a P/D/F basis) - Complete all courses in the minor with a minimum grade of C- (or P) - Complete a minimum of 40 upper-level hours; for the BGS, a minimum grade of C- (or P) is required for all courses counted in these forty upper-level hours - In addition to major(s) and minor(s), students must complete all Ozarks Experience requirements and must complete within their first two semesters at Ozarks their requirements for courses designated intensive in writing, quantitative reasoning, and speech communication - Complete the last 30 semester hours in residence at Ozarks - Attain a 2.00 or higher grade point average on all college-level work attempted at Ozarks - Make formal application for the degree at least one semester prior to expected graduation - "College-level" courses are those whose first digit is 1, 2, 3, or 4.
+Hence, developmental courses and their grades are excluded from meeting graduation requirements.
+However, developmental courses and their grades are included in computing semester and cumulative grade point averages, "good academic standing," satisfactory progress, "academic college level," and eligibility for financial aid and athletics.
+Students required to take developmental courses must attempt them in their first semester at Ozarks and each subsequent semester until all developmental courses are completed. - Only courses taken at Ozarks count in the grade point average.
+However, approved courses taken elsewhere in which the student earns a grade of C- or higher may fulfill course and curricular requirements and may count toward total hours for graduation.